COAST-Lab/Open-Water-Level/Firmware/readme.md

 17. Once it compiles, click the lightning bolt button to flash the code to the Boron.
 	- Boron should flash yellow/green when being put into DFU mode, then should breathe a white/blue light once it’s flashed.
 	- Should also say it flashed successfully; unplugging and re-plugging the cord into Boron can sometimes help if it doesn’t flash.
 18. Open the serial monitor: Command Palette -> 'Particle: Serial Monitor'
+ 	- Select 'yes' if prompted whether you want to 'automatically reconnect when port is closed'
-19. If the Adalogger does not work, the serial monitor may read something like the first chunk of text below.
+20. If the Adalogger does not work, the serial monitor may read something like the first chunk of text below.
 If it does work, it should read like the second chunk of text.

 	![](https://github.com/COAST-Lab/Open-Water-Level/blob/main/Firmware/Getting%20Started%20With%20Particle%20for%20Water%20Level%20Sensor%20Images/2.jpg)
-20. If you encounter problems, go to **Common Problems** and double check that you did each step correctly.
+21. If you encounter problems, go to **Common Problems** and double check that you did each step correctly.
+You can also try pressing the 'Reset' button on the Boron, or unplugging and re-plugging the cord.

 ## Practice water level sensor full code (Boron and Adalogger)
 This section will allow you to practice using water level sensor code and working with the Boron and Adalogger devices.

 1. Wiring Connection between Boron/Adalogger stack and water level sensor: The water level sensor's AN pin will connect to the A1 pin of the Boron.
 Ground the water level sensor by connecting GND to GND on the Boron and connect to power by connecting +5 to 3v3 on the Boron.
 Example [here.](https://github.com/COAST-Lab/Open-Water-Level/blob/main/Firmware/Sensor%20How-To%20Images/MAX.jpg)
-3. On the GitHub repository, go to 'Firmware' -> 'SLR_Boron_Maxbotix_MB7092_cm' -> 'src' -> 'SLR_Boron_Maxbotix_MB7092_cm.ino' (or follow [this link](https://github.com/COAST-Lab/Open-Water-Level/blob/main/Firmware/SLR_Boron_Maxbotix_MB7092_cm/src/SLR_Boron_Maxbotix_MB7092_cm.ino))
+2. On the GitHub repository, go to 'Firmware' -> 'SLR_Boron_Maxbotix_MB7092_cm' -> 'src' -> 'SLR_Boron_Maxbotix_MB7092_cm.ino' (or follow [this link](https://github.com/COAST-Lab/Open-Water-Level/blob/main/Firmware/SLR_Boron_Maxbotix_MB7092_cm/src/SLR_Boron_Maxbotix_MB7092_cm.ino))
-4. Copy all the code on this page.
+3. Copy all the code on this page.
-5. In particle workbench, create a new project.
+4. In Particle Workbench, create a new project (I named mine BAdaFull).
+ 	- See 'Useful features' and 'Practice code with Boron' if you need a refresher on how to do this.
-6. Open the Command Palette and type 'Particle: Install Library'
+5. Open the Command Palette and type 'Particle: Install Library'
-5. Type in 'SdFat' and press enter to install the SdFat library.
+6. Type in 'SdFat' and press enter to install the SdFat library.
 7. Go to the .cpp file in the new project you created (it should have the same name as your project).
-8. Delete all code after line [ENTER NUMBER] and paste the new code you copied from GitHub.
+8. Delete all code after line 10 and paste the new code you copied from GitHub (remember: keep #include "Particle.h").
-9. Change [AUTOMATIC] to [SEMI_AUTOMATIC]
+9. Make sure line 50 says [SEMI_AUTOMATIC] not [AUTOMATIC]
-10. In lines [ENTER NUMBERS], change the comments so that 32 is uncommented (delete the double slashes in front of the line) and 33 is commented out (add double slashes in front of the line).
+10. In lines 49-50, change the comments so that 49 is uncommented (delete the double slashes in front of the line) and 50 is commented out (add double slashes in front of the line).

 	![](https://github.com/COAST-Lab/Open-Water-Level/blob/main/Firmware/Getting%20Started%20With%20Particle%20for%20Water%20Level%20Sensor%20Images/3.jpg)

-11. In line [NUMBER], where it says `const unsigned long MAX_TIME_TO_PUBLISH_MS = 60000` change the `60000` to `20000`
+11. In line 60, where it says `const unsigned long MAX_TIME_TO_PUBLISH_MS = 60000` change the `60000` to `20000`
-12. In lines [ENTER NUMBERS], swap the comments so that [NUMBER] is commented out and [NUMBER] is uncommented
+12. Comment out line 73 (add //) and make sure line 76 is uncommented (no //).

 	![](https://github.com/COAST-Lab/Open-Water-Level/blob/main/Firmware/Getting%20Started%20With%20Particle%20for%20Water%20Level%20Sensor%20Images/4.jpg)

 13. Comment out the lines below.
-Should be between [ENTER NUMBERS] depending on how many new lines you created.
+Should be around 184-187 depending on how many new lines you created.
     You can select all the text in those lines and use the shortcut Ctrl+/

 	![](https://github.com/COAST-Lab/Open-Water-Level/blob/main/Firmware/Getting%20Started%20With%20Particle%20for%20Water%20Level%20Sensor%20Images/5.jpg)

+**ISSUE: THE LINES DESCRIBED IN STEPS 14 AND 15 DO NOT EXIST!
+**

 14. After line [NUMBER] that says `myFile.print(range_cm);` create a new line and make sure it’s in line with the previous line and type `myFile.print(";");` This will make the data easier to read.
-16. In line [NUMBER], where it says `.duration(54min)` change the `54` to `1`
+15. In line [NUMBER], where it says `.duration(54min)` change the `54` to `1`
-17. Compile and flash code to the Boron device.
+16. Compile and flash code to the Boron device.
-18. Open the serial monitor.
+17. Open the serial monitor.
-19. It may take a moment, but the terminal should look something like the picture below.
+18. It may take a moment, but the terminal should look something like the picture below.
 	-If it still doesn’t work, try pressing the 'Reset' button on the Boron, or unplug and re-plug the cord.
-20. It should publish the time and distance once before repeating the phrase “not max time, try again to publish”
+19. It should publish the time and distance once before repeating the phrase “not max time, try again to publish”

 	![](https://github.com/COAST-Lab/Open-Water-Level/blob/main/Firmware/Getting%20Started%20With%20Particle%20for%20Water%20Level%20Sensor%20Images/6.jpg)

-21. After 20 seconds (because of the value you changed from 60000 to 20000), the serial monitor should say `serial connection closed.
+20. After 20 seconds (because of the value you changed from 60000 to 20000, which represents milliseconds), the serial monitor should say `serial connection closed.
 Attempting to reconnect…`
-22. After 1 minute (because of the value you changed from 54min to 1min), the serial monitor should say `serial monitor opened successfully`
+21. After 1 minute (because of the value you changed from 54min to 1min), the serial monitor should say `serial monitor opened successfully`
-23. Unplug the Boron to stop the code from running.
+22. Unplug the Boron to stop the code from running.
-24. To check all the collected values, take out the SD card from the Adalogger and put it into an SD card reader to then plug into your computer.
+23. To check all the collected values, take out the SD card from the Adalogger and put it into an SD card reader to then plug into your computer.
-25. Navigate to file explorer -> this PC -> USB drive -> `distance.txt`.
+24. Navigate to file explorer -> this PC -> USB drive -> `distance.txt`.
 You should see values like below!

 	![](https://github.com/COAST-Lab/Open-Water-Level/blob/main/Firmware/Getting%20Started%20With%20Particle%20for%20Water%20Level%20Sensor%20Images/7.jpg)

-26. Unix time values are listed first, then another value, and then the distance (cm) values, followed by a semi-colon.
+25. Unix time values are listed first, then another value, and then the distance (cm) values, followed by a semi-colon.